Episode 62 – Why Journal Writing Beats Willpower For Fitness Results

 - Journal your exercise and fitness sessions in an exercise log.
 For example, if you’d like a clear overview of your weekly fitness program it would be useful to keep a log.
 Write down information such as, steps made on a certain day and make comparisons to previous weeks.
 You can also calculate how many calories you’ve lost, or even how much your stamina has increased when you use a journal to record your progress.

-What are the two other reasons that make journal writing better than willpower in health and fitness?
-Read on.
+What are the two other reasons why journal writing beats willpower for fitness results?
+Read on below.

 2. Auto-correction mechanism